Hope and beauty exists, even during the ups and downs of pandemic life

 But, a few days later, after the excitement of being an Auntie again, we also had a departure within my family.
 My wonderful, 91 year old Grandma Elsie June passed away.

 Grandma Elsie was 1 of 9 siblings and a Dorset girl through and through.
 She taught me to be resilient and remain positive about life, no matter what life throws at me.
 That, to me, is the key to branding success, especially in a post-lockdown economy.

-Life throws so much at you but having empathy and practicing it in all you do is the essence to succeeding and bouncing back, even during post-lockdown.
+Life throws so much at you but having empathy and hope and practicing it in all you do is the essence to succeeding and bouncing back, even during post-lockdown.

 Practicing empathy in my professional and personal life gives me a superpower: I am able to automatically see the silver lining to problems that arise.
 It allows me to internalise problems in a constructive manner, analyse, strategise, and solve it.

 Empathy also gives me profound insight into brands, their values, and what they’d like to project in their internal and external communications.
 Empathy makes it easier to listen, absorb, and provide solutions that enhance organisational goals.